 This seasonally-flavored batch is especially wonderful.
-It’s great as pre-workout fuel, a healthy mid-morning or afternoon snack (especially for my niece who adores it), or a festive addition to brunch for guests who arrive unexpectedly ravenous mid-morning on a Saturday (not that I’m talking to anyone in particular ;) ).
+This Pumpkin Spice Granola Recipe is great as pre-workout fuel, a healthy mid-morning or afternoon snack, or a festive addition to brunch for guests who arrive unexpectedly ravenous mid-morning on a Saturday.

 - 1 cup pumpkin puree